Tensiometry: analysis of the surface and interfacial tension of liquids

 - Control of experimental conditions : temperature, humidity and concentration of solutions.

-Tensiometry is often coupled with other analytical techniques for in-depth characterization of interfaces.
+Tensiometry is often coupled with other analytical techniques for a thorough characterization of interfaces.

 For which matrices is tensiometry suitable?